 You’ll also want to only take jewelry that won’t tarnish at the slightest contact with salt water, snow or sun cream (real pearls are therefore not recommended), and also keep in mind that it is common for women’s weight to fluctuate during long-term travel – so watch out for rings that might get too tight/ start sliding off!

 Which jewelry and accessories do you usually take on your travels?
-Let us know!
+Let us know and of course, don’t forget to check this gold jewelry from Adina’s Jewels if you want to add great pieces to your collection!